vgmrips/vgmplay-legacy/README.md

 ### Using MinGW/MSYS:

-1. edit the Makefile and enable the line `WINDOWS = 1` (remove the #)
-2. open MSYS and run the `make` command in VGMPlay's folder.
+1. open MSYS and run `make WINDOWS=1` in VGMPlay's folder.
-3. Done.
+2. Done.

 Note: You can compile it without MSYS, but you need to manually create the OBJDIRS paths (or make them use the backslash '\'), because mkdir fails